vixnguyen/timezone-select/README.md

 # Timezone Select

-There are exellent benifits competitive to others
+There are exellent benifits competitive to others:
-- No dependence
+- No datatime dependence (No Spacetime, No Moment, No Date-fns).
-- Official timezone data contributing by community (Wikipedia)
+- Official timezone data contributing by community (Wikipedia).
-- Easy to update timezone data
+- Easy to update timezone data.
+- Timezone grouped by country and offset, however it provide a method to get raw data (no grouping) of timezone.
-- Can use this for other JS libraries/framworks
+- Can use this for multiple JS libraries/framworks such as `React`, `Angular`, `VueJS` ...

 ## Install
 ```